 1. Invest in Real Estate

-Investing in real estate is a classic way to make mailbox money.
+Investing in real estate is a classic way to become wealthy.
 You can collect monthly rent checks as a landlord.

 As people always need a place to live and work, there is a steady supply of potential tenants in most cities.